life

 Sometimes home is best

-This arrangement can work for parents and adult children.
-If parents need to be cared for, if costs need to be shared, and if family members enjoy each other’s company, there is nothing wrong with living together.
+Having your adult children live at home can work for both parents and adult children.
+If parents need to be cared for, if costs need to be shared and if family members enjoy each other’s company, it's fine to live together.
 After all, extended families were historically the norm for many centuries, and the nuclear family is relatively recent.

-A 2018 Europe-wide study by the London School of Economics and Political Science showed that adult children who went back home to live with their parents, the boomerang generation, caused a significant decline in parents’ quality of life and wellbeing.
-ONS data showed about a quarter of young adults were living with their parents, the highest number since records began in 1996.
+But the arrangement may not always be to the benefit of the parents.
+A 2018 Europe-wide study by the London School of Economics and Political Science showed that adult children who went back home to live with their parents, the boomerang generation, caused a significant decline in parents’ quality of life and well-being.
+ONS data (Opens in new window) showed just over a quarter of young adults were living with their parents in 2023, the highest number since records began in 1996.

 Help them cope

-If you are concerned that they won’t be able to cope on their own, talk to them about what their needs are and help them to learn to budget and plan their financial lives.
-You could offer them a session with a financial adviser, or suggest they contact the Citizen’s Advice Bureau or Moneyhelper for advice.
+If you're concerned that they won’t be able to cope on their own, talk to them about what their needs are and help them to learn to budget and plan their financial lives.
+You could give them a session with a financial adviser, or suggest they contact the Citizen's Advice Bureau (Opens in new window) or Moneyhelper (Opens in new window) for advice.

-So how can you help them?
+So, how can you help them?
 Do it with compassion.
 Treat them like adults.
-Explain to them that your pockets are not bottomless, and that you need to consider your own needs as you approach old age.
+Explain to them that your pockets are not bottomless, and that you need to think about your own needs as you approach old age.

 Finally, encourage them to look forward to the day they will move out into a place of their own.
 Then they can ask you over for supper, and you can go around their place, turn the thermostat up and switch all the lights on.